anjana-valsan/anjana-valsan.github.io/README.md

 ---
 ## Certifications And Badges

+- Data Analytics Course - ExcelR
-- ExcelR – Data Analytics with Internship
+- Data Science Expert BigData with Python- National Council for Technology and Training
-- Microsoft Certified Power BI Data Analyst Associate
-- Tableau Desktop Specialist (in progress)
 - Data Science Course (in progress)
 - AWS Foundations (in progress)
 <p>